iamcarlitos/the-firsts-of-manys/README.md

 # 200,000 + atoms of K-40 decay in the body each MINUTE!

-# 80 kg man emits 170-210 positrons per hour!
+# The average person emits approximately 4000 + (to approximately 5250) positrons per day!
+We emit 170-210 positrons per hour!

 # This project is specifically on Beta + Decay of K-40, so the numbers here are for combined (Beta +) and (Beta -) Decay!